grylpa/grylpagames/whack/docs/design.md

 Accuracy is stored as four counts, not a percentage: `game.record_answer(said_yes, was_yes)` at the decision point.
 A percentage cannot separate how well the player tells the cases apart from how willing they are to say yes, and someone compensating for a slip by guessing more holds the percentage steady while both hits and false alarms rise.
 Unanswered trials go to `record_no_answer()` and never into the four counts — no decision was made, so calling it a "no" would invent one.

 All four outcomes map exactly: a real target tapped, a decoy tapped, a real target left to expire, and a decoy-only round survived by touching nothing.
 That makes the decoys a measure of holding back, which a mean reaction time cannot show.

+**Its times are under the `react` prefix, not `rt`** — a reaction is not an answer — and for a while nothing in the stats screens knew those names, so the one game in the app that is purely about reaction time had NO Summary rows at all and its category could never hear from it.
+`StatsOverview.METRICS` and `GameInstrument.SUMMARY_ROWS` carry `react_cv` and `react_mean` now.

+**Accuracy is DERIVED here.** This game keeps the four counts and no `pct_correct`, so `GameInstrument._derive_pct_correct()` fills it in from tp/tn/fp/fn with `no_answer` in the denominator.
+Without that it showed Speed and Steadiness and no Accuracy, which is the number it is most about.

+Note the one case where not answering is CORRECT: a round with no real target where the player held back is `record_answer(false, false)` — a true negative — not a missing answer.
+The two falses mean different things, and this game never calls `record_no_answer()`.